 Registered schemes are written under a pensions Trust.
-Benefits under this type of scheme are deemed to form part of your pensions 'Lifetime Allowance' (LTA) when paid and so may lead to a tax charge if, when added to your other pension assets, your total pension values exceed the Allowance.
-Individuals who have registered with HMRC for 'Protection' against an LTA charge may lose this Protection if they join a different Registered GLA scheme after registering for Protection.
+Benefits under this type of scheme are deemed to form part of your pensions 'Lump Sum and Death Benefits Allowance' (LSDBA) when paid and so may lead to a tax charge if, when added to your other pension assets, your total pension values exceed the Allowance which is £1,073,100 for the 2024/25 Tax Year.

+Individuals who have registered with HMRC for 'Protection' against an LTA charge prior to 15/03/23 will not have their Protection affected by joining a new Registered GLA scheme.

-Excepted Schemes are written under a Trust that doesn't fall under the LTA rules and so are much more commonly used.
-If your income and pension circumstances are such that you think that payouts might be subject to an LTA charge, you should check with your employer or benefits advisers what type of Trust is in place for your scheme.
+Excepted Schemes are written under a Trust that doesn't fall under the LSDBA rules and so are much more commonly used.
+If your income and pension circumstances are such that you think that payouts might be subject to an LSDBA charge, you should check with your employer or benefits advisers what type of Trust is in place for your scheme.